 Transcendental Meditation methods were introduced in 1957 by Maharishi Mahesh Yogi, disciple of the Indian spiritual leader, Swami Brahmananda Saraswati.
 Yogi developed programs and initiatives to promote transcendental meditation and spent time touring the world teaching what he had learned.
 The technique involves sitting with one’s eyes closed for twenty minutes, twice a day and not contemplating but setting up a framework for the mind to move inwardly instead of being flooded with different ideas and feelings.

 Music is a tool that is not only used for entertainment but for healing as well.
 Certain tones and chords can stimulate brainwaves, produce deep relaxation, increase the ability to learn, relieve stress, and even heal the body as a result of listening and feeling the music.
 Almost everyone has experienced deep feelings from a song a favorite artist plays or an experience at a concert.

 Music can increase self-growth and fulfillment in certain areas of one’s life.
 Meditation music is one of many forms of music that can accomplish this.
 It acts to correspond with meditation practices to promote self awareness and relaxation as well as deep connection.
 It is also used in spas during massages to help the patient relax fully.

-It was in learning to tune my brain wave frequency to the alpha and theta levels that I first discovered the accuracy of my clairvoyant ability.
+It was in through Alpha Training (learning to sync my brain waves to the Schumann Resonance) that I first discovered the accuracy of my clairvoyant ability.
 (As did everyone else on the course at the time).
-That was over thirty years ago, and I still use the same meditation technique today.
+That was over thirty years ago, and I still use the same meditation methods today.